Intermodalics/pickit-docs/docs/documentation/detection/teach/how-to-use-pickit-teach.rst

 widget.

-The :ref:`Model view <model-view>` shows a 3D visual representation of your model, a mgreen odel bounding box and the Pick frame.
+The :ref:`Model view <model-view>` shows a 3D visual representation of your model, a mgreen odel bounding box and the pick point.
 Note the number in round brackets in the :ref:`Model view <model-view>` tab name, this is the model ID.